-We do offer a separate mountain casting Pond for those wanting to learn basic casting without wading.
-The pond is stocked with high energy Rainbows, Browns and Brookies in the 10-24'' range.
+I have one of the best Introduction to Flyfishing trips in Virginia, our setting is a small mountain pond stocked with high energy Rainbows, Browns and Brookies in the 10-24'' range.
 Learn the discipline of hooking a fish on a dry fly, a half day here can give you a great introduction to the basics of the sport.
-We go over basic entomolgy, safety,presentation, equipment, knots, and more in a very relaxed atmosphere.
+We go over basic entomolgy, safety, casting, presentation, equipment, knots, and more in a very relaxed atmosphere.
 No stress here.
-This experience can provide lots of confidence building for beginners to flyfishing for sure.
+This experience can provide lots of confidence building for beginners to help take them to the next step.

 Brook Trout Fishing

 We have a small section of brook trout water that can be very educational and fun as we teach you how to approach certain types of pools, read water, identify likely holding spots for trout and we usually can observe aquatic insects that we might try to imitate to catch a trout.
 Little streams can teach you a lot, don't ever underestimate them.
 Learning to present the fly in a natural way and having different casting techniques is very crucial here as we try to get comfortable and productive on this little jewel of a stream.